Miroshka000/BouncyBlockMX/README.md

 BouncyBlocksMX transforms ordinary movement through the Minecraft world into an exciting adventure, adding elements of surprise and fun.
 It's a great way to diversify gameplay on your server, introducing new and engaging aspects.

----

-This README provides a clear and structured overview of your plugin, its features, applications, and installation instructions.